top of page

 Because LinkedIn doesn’t work top-down.
 It works interpretively.

 Most readers do not move through your profile in order.
+They skim.
+They jump.
+They pattern-match.

 What they’re really looking for is coherence: